correlation-one/C1GamesStarterKit/java-algo/README.md

 ### Path Finding

-The `GameState` method `pathfind(Coords start, int targetEdge)` returns the path that a particular info unit will take through the current configuration of the board, where `targetEdge` is one direction constant from `MapBounds`.
+The `GameState` method `pathfind(Coords start, int targetEdge)` returns the path that a particular mobile unit will take through the current configuration of the board, where `targetEdge` is one direction constant from `MapBounds`.
 This is guaranteed to produce accurate results, but is intentionally left less than maximally optimized.